wp-plugins/memberful-wp/readme.txt

 3. Simple sign in and account management widget.

 == Changelog ==

+= 1.15.0 =
+* Fix some PHP warnings when interacting with WP_Error messages. #104
+* Add a note to Post/Page list showing which posts are protected by Memberful. #110
+* Add option to protect bbPress forums.
+Currently done at a global level from within settings panel. #71
+* Regularly sync the current OAuth/Webhook URL to Memberful in a cronjob. #57

 = 1.14.0 =
 * Add a WP filter to allow other plugins to modify Memberful members prior to their creation in WP #116